 According to the Norwood scale, Norwood 7 is the most advanced stage of male pattern baldness, which accounts for around 95% of hair loss in men .

-By Norwood 7 there may only be a band of hair around the back of the head while the top of the head is completely bald.
-As male pattern hair loss progresses, there is a chance that you will reach Norwood 7, however, progression time can differ from man to man.
+By this stage of hair loss, the hairline recedes enough so that there may only be a band of hair around the back of the head while the top of the head is completely bald.
+As male pattern hair loss progresses, there is a chance that you will reach stage 7 on the Norwood scale, however, progression time can differ from man to man.

-Norwood 7 is classed as the most advanced form of hair loss, as there is little to no hair remaining.
+Norwood 7 is classed as the most advanced form of hair loss, as there is little to no remaining hair left.
 At this stage, there is a narrow band of hair around the sides and back of the head.

 The temples and hairline have completely receded by Norwood 7.
 The remaining mid-scalp hair of Norwood 6 has now receded, too, leaving a horseshoe-shaped band of hair.

 At this point, crown hair loss is extremely advanced, leaving a large bald spot on the crown.
-There may be very fine hair across the crown, or it may be completely bald, but any hair present is usually very thin .
+There may be very fine hair or sparse hair across the crown, or it may be completely bald, but any hair present is usually very thin .

 Some men find that they reach Norwood 5 or 6, but never reach Norwood 7.
 Other men reach Norwood 7 very quickly.